DanielKocan/DanielKocan.github.io/_projects/(1) FPS_Engine.md

 I spent time hunting down bugs, testing the features we built and making sure everything worked as expected.

 🔍 Pull Request Reviews
-On GitHub, I regularly reviewed my teammates’ pull requests (PRs), checking the code for quality, suggesting improvements, and making sure the project stayed on track.
+On GitHub, I regularly reviewed my teammates' pull requests (PRs), checking the code for quality, suggesting improvements, and making sure the project stayed on track.

-## ✅ What I Learned
+## What I Learned

-📝 Agile Planning — I learned how to work with a team using agile methods: breaking down tasks, planning sprints, and adjusting plans based on feedback and progress.
+📝 Agile Planning - I learned how to work with a team using agile methods: breaking down tasks, planning sprints, and adjusting plans based on feedback and progress.

-🏗 Engine & System Design — I gained experience designing cross-platform systems and making sure everything integrates smoothly, though I know I still have more to learn in this area!
+🏗 Engine & System Design - I gained experience designing cross-platform systems and making sure everything integrates smoothly, though I know I still have more to learn in this area!

-🤝 Teamwork & QA — I practiced following and improving workflows, like Git pipelines and code reviews, to keep the project stable.
+🤝 Teamwork & QA - I practiced following and improving workflows, like Git pipelines and code reviews, to keep the project stable.
 I also took part in retrospectives to improve how we worked together.

-🚀 Technical Growth — I pushed myself with technically challenging tasks (like physics integration and optimization) and improved my programming skills, especially in C++ and systems thinking.
+🚀 Technical Growth - I pushed myself with technically challenging tasks (like physics integration and optimization) and improved my programming skills, especially in C++ and systems thinking.

 <p class="text-center">
 {% include elements/button.html link="https://danielkocan.github.io/projects/" text="Go Back" %}